Guts-nightmares/Guts-nightmares/README.md

 I’m passionate about **Linux**, **networking**, and **ethical hacking**, regularly practicing web and **network security**.
 I enjoy creating personal projects that explore secure architectures and real-world applications.

-When I’m not coding, I’m likely exploring the world of **Berserk**, learning new tools, or tinkering with my Raspberry Pi cloud server.
+When I’m not coding, I’m scanning the web, searching for targets.

 ---